-For Applicants & Employees - DPSAC Process Overview
+For Applicants & Employees - DPS Process Overview

 Badge Authorization

-You will need to bring one form of ID to your Badge Issuance appointment and it must be done at an NIH PIV Card Issuance Facility (PCIF).
-You may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPSAC Locations (PCIFs).
+Applicants must bring one form of ID to his/her Badge Issuance appointment and it must be done at an NIH PIV Card Issuance Facility (PCIF).
+Applicants may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPS Locations (PCIFs).

 What if there are issues found on applicant's background investigation?

-DPSAC will need to adjudicate any issues that are discovered during the prescreening process before the badge can be issued; this may require additional processing time.
-To make PIV card eligibility determinations, DPSAC utilizes federal guidelines including, but not limited to:
+DPS will need to adjudicate any issues that are discovered during the prescreening process before the badge can be issued; this may require additional processing time.
+To make PIV card eligibility determinations, DPS utilizes federal guidelines including, but not limited to:

 • Homeland Security Presidential Directive-12 (HSPD-12)